 Please note: the school does not offer placements to students in Year 11 or Year 13 as these students are in the second year of a two year programme of study

 The school assesses all students who apply for a placement, irrespective of status.

-For applicants to Early Years, Reception, Year 1 and Year 2, this process is informal and conducted by an experienced member of the teaching staff.
+For applicants to Foundation Stage (Early Years and Reception), this process is informal and conducted by an experienced member of the teaching staff.

-For applicants to Year 2 and above children are assessed using Cognitive Ability Testing (CAT4).
+For applicants to the Secondary School (Year 7 to Year 10) children are assessed using Cognitive Ability Testing (CAT4).
 These tests are designed to analyse a pupil’s academic potential and indicate areas of strengths or weakness and are independent of prior learning.